volusion/element/content/references/block-utils.md

 ### 'addLink'

-Function that adds a link to an external style sheet.
+This function adds a link to an external style sheet.

 #### 'addLink' Usage